amiteshsinghk/KotlinDsaProblem/README.md

             Transfer disc 2 from source H to D Transfer disc 1 from source S to D
 18. ReverseAString : Reverse a string using iterator and recursion.
-19. TowerOfHanoi :print tower of hanoi
+19. TowerOfHanoi : print tower of hanoi
     Explanation:
     The Tower of Hanoi is a mathematical puzzle where you need to move a stack of discs from one peg to another, using a third peg as a helper, following these rules:
     Move only one disc at a time.